jakop345/gitlab-ee/doc/administration/auth/ldap.md

 LDAP server please double-check the LDAP `port` and `method` settings used by GitLab.
 Common combinations are `method: 'plain'` and `port: 389`, OR `method: 'ssl'` and `port: 636`.

+### Timeout error

+If active directory has nested groups timeouts may be experienced when enumerating LDAP groups.
+The symptoms are "LDAP search timed out after" errors in the `production.log`

+1. Look for a timeout error `LDAP search timed out after` in `production.log`

+    ```
+    grep 'LDAP search timed out after' /var/log/gitlab/gitlab-rails/production.log
+    ```

+1. Increase the `timeout` value in the LDAP settings - e.g `timeout: 90`